Prag8855/aab/content/guides/losing-your-job.md

 4. Send your letter with [the official contact form](/guides/berlin-auslanderbehorde-appointment#contact-the-auslanderbehorde).
 They will reply around 4 weeks later.[^36] You do not need to go to the *Ausländerbehörde* in person.
 5. The *Ausländerbehörde* gives you 3 to 12 months to find a job.[^5] It's different at every *Ausländerbehörde*.[^8] They will tell you by email or by post.
 They can take many weeks to reply.[^46] They might not reply at all.

-If you are changing jobs, you might need permission from the *Ausländerbehörde* to work for a new employer.
-It depends on your [residence permit](/glossary/Aufenthaltstitel) type, and how long you had it for.
+**If you change jobs**, you might need permission from the *Ausländerbehörde* to start working.
+[It depends](#what-happens-to-your-residence-permit) on your [residence permit](/glossary/Aufenthaltstitel) type, and how long you had it for.
+With a Blue Card, you can immediately start your new job.

 **[What happens to your residence permit ➞](#what-happens-to-your-residence-permit)**